kamek-pf/little-flash/README.md

 ```

-To import the project into your shit IDE :
+To import the project into Eclipse :
-- Create an empty project using the same name
-- Create a tmp directory
+- File > Import
-- Clone this into tmp
+- Android > Existing Android code into workspace
-- Copy the ".git" and ".gitignore" files into the directory created by your IDE
-- cd to that directory and "git stash"

 **Also, OP is a faggot**